KSanthanesh/Pop-the-Rose/README.md

   #### Game page
   The Next page is called Game Page, where the game is actually played.
 In the Game page, Restart button option is available to replay the game.
   ### Pop-up Message
   The last part of the game is pop-up message.
-The game completes with Congratulation popup message. it also provides time used to play the game,and number of flip cards lifted while playing the game.
+The game completes with Congratulation popup message. it also provides number of flip cards lifted while playing the game.
   ### Future Features
   - Integrate more games into this website, provideing more option to the player.
   - Adding music into each type of game.